 The quality of your research is determined by the sources you use.
 Investigate a source by leaving that web page and looking for information about the source elsewhere.
 Take a moment to look up the author and source publishing the information.

 Sometimes it's less important to know about the source and more important to assess their claim.
-What that means is, we can try and find the information we're looking at in other sources.
+That means we can try and validate the information we're looking at in other sources.
 This helps to both verify whether the information is true and to find a better, or more trusted, source of coverage.

 "Trusted coverage" can mean: